Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Quantization

 \subsection{Gluing}

 We proceed in this section to demonstrate the validity of the gluing axiom (T5b).
 In order to do this we will need to introduce an additional assumption.
 First, however, we shall modify the appearance of the axiom to a more convenient form.
 For a hypersurface $\Sigma$ we can write the completeness relation in the Hilbert space $\cH_\Sigma$ either with an orthonormal basis, or with coherent states as in Proposition~\ref{prop:coheval}.
-Implicit in axiom (T5b) as written in Section~\ref{sec:coreaxioms} is the first form with an orthonormal basis.
-We shall prefer here the second form and shall require instead of equation (\ref{eq:glueax1}), for all $\psi\in\cH_\Sigma^\ds$,
+Implicit in axiom (T5b) as written in Section~\ref{sec:coreaxioms} is the f\/irst form with an orthonormal basis.
+We shall prefer here the second form and shall require instead of equation (\ref{eq:glueax1}), for all $\psi\in\cH_{\Sigma_1}^\ds$

-Recall that here $M$ is a region with its boundary decomposing as a disjoint union $\partial M=\Sigma_1\cup\Sigma\cup \overline{\Sigma'}$, where $\Sigma'$ is a copy of $\Sigma$. $M_1$ denotes the gluing of $M$ with itself along $\Sigma,\overline{\Sigma'}$ and we suppose that $M_1$ is an admissible region.
+Recall that here $M$ is a region with its boundary decomposing as a disjoint union $\partial M=\Sigma_1\cup\Sigma\cup \overline{\Sigma'}$, where $\Sigma'$ is a copy of $\Sigma$. $M_1$ denotes the gluing of $M$ with itself along $\Sigma$, $\overline{\Sigma'}$ and we suppose that $M_1$ is an admissible region.
 We note $\partial M_1=\Sigma_1$.
-Then, we need (\ref{eq:glueax2}) to be satisfied.
-However, taking merely the geometric setting of Section~\ref{sec:geomax} and the classical axioms of Section~\ref{sec:classax} is not sufficient to ensure this.\footnote{One can construct counter-examples along the lines of simple topological quantum field theories where gluing a cylinder to itself yields a torus and associated to it the dimension of the vector space associated with one boundary component.
-If the dimension of the vector space is infinite, this becomes ill defined.}
+Then, we need (\ref{eq:glueax2}) to be satisf\/ied.
+However, taking merely the geometric setting of Section~\ref{sec:geomax} and the classical axioms of Section~\ref{sec:classax} is not suf\/f\/icient to ensure this\footnote{One can construct counter-examples along the lines of simple topological quantum f\/ield theories where gluing a cylinder to itself yields a torus and associated to it the dimension of the vector space associated with one boundary component.
+If the dimension of the vector space is inf\/inite, this becomes ill def\/ined.}.

 \begin{dfn} We say that the gluing data satisfy the \emph{integrability condition} if the function